-The word ‘Productivity’ (Noun) refers to the rate at which work is completed or goods are produced, especially in relation to time and resources used.
+The word ‘Productivity’ (noun) refers to the rate at which work is completed or results are produced, especially in relation to the time, effort, or resources used.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Productivity’ correctly in sentences.

 Productivity Explained in Depth